Mun-Min/Project_Two/README.md

 * Based off of the RMSE scores above, we can see that the values increase dramatically from Day 1 to 30 meaning the Prophet Model starts to become blurry as time goes on.
 Based off of our analysis we realized that for most machine learning models, long-term forecasting does not provide much value due to a number of reasons, mainly due to the fact that historical data is not enough to determine future prices.
 Other metrics should be taken into account such as sentiment analysis, technical analysis, and fundamental analysis.

-* After running and evaluating our Prophet Model, we decided to implement a Monte Carlo forecast to see if we could generate more useful results.
+* After running and evaluating our Prophet Model, we decided to implement a Monte Carlo Simulation to see if we could generate more useful results.

   * A Monte Carlo Simulation was more helpful in calculating expected returns over a 5-year period of the defined portfolio with a 95% confidence interval.